The Moto G6 shouldn't be this good and still cost $249

 - Moto G6 Play: This is the most affordable of the three phones.
 In the US, it costs $50 less than the Moto G6.
 The Moto G6 Play has a lower resolution display and only a single rear camera, but it also has the biggest battery of the three -- a 4,000-mAh whopper more capacious than the one found in the Galaxy S9.
 Read CNET's full Moto G6 Play review.

-- Moto G6: Though it's roughly the same size as the Moto G6 Play, the Moto G6 has a higher resolution display, dual rear cameras and a more powerful processor.
+- Moto G6: Though it's roughly the same size as the Moto G6 Play ($180 at Amazon), the Moto G6 has a higher resolution display, dual rear cameras and a more powerful processor.
 In the UK and Australia, the Moto G6 comes with NFC, and there's a "step up" UK version with 4GB of RAM and 64GB of storage.

 - Moto G6 Plus: Despite not being available in the US, the Moto G6 Plus is the highest-end option in the Moto G family.
 It has a 5.9-inch display instead of the 5.7-inch ones found on the G6 and G6 Play.
 Its battery is slightly larger than the one in the G6.
 The UK model has NFC and an optional 6GB of RAM.